 Although there are many tools that will help you optimize your site, one of the most popular is SEO by Yoast.
-This plugin, along with WordPress’s built in features, can do the following things for your blog’s SEO:
+This plugin, along with WordPress’s built-in features, can do the following things for your blog’s SEO:

 Search engines rank pages on a number of factors, including URLs.
 If a URL doesn’t provide a clear description of the page’s content, it doesn’t get indexed as easily and, as a result, doesn’t rank very high.
 WordPress enables you to customize each URL, making each page of your blog rank higher.

 With SEO by Yoast, you can enter a target keyword for each blog post.
-It will immediately identify whether or not that keyword is present in your heading, page title, URL, content, and meta description.
-Although you could identify all of those things on your own, it provides an easy way to ensure that you’ve included your keyword in all of the right places.
+It will immediately identify whether that keyword is present in your heading, page title, URL, content, and meta description.
+Although you could identify all of those things on your own, it provides an easy way to ensure that you’ve included your keyword in all the right places.

 If you come up with a clever or attention-grabbing title for your blog post, by all means, use it.
 That being said, if it is long or complicated, and doesn’t include the keywords for your post, you might want to consider having an alternate SEO title.

 With SEO by Yoast, you can create one.
-This is the title that will be indexed by search engines (and hopefully be found by users looking for articles like yours), but will not alter header on your page.
+This is the title that will be indexed by search engines (and hopefully be found by users looking for articles like yours), but will not alter the header on your page.